-- Paper–obviously.
+Paper – obviously.
 However, I mention paper because I like to use higher quality paper for snowflakes.
-It is a bit harder to cut but you have less chance of them falling apart and you get nice clean cuts.
+It is a bit harder to cut but you have less chance of them falling apart or tearing, and you get nice clean cuts.

-- Sharp scissors.
+Sharp scissors (here are our favorites!)
 Don’t try these detailed geek snowflakes with a dull scissors.
 It will only lead to frustration.

 Make your folds nice and sharp.
 You could use a bone folder, or your fingernail.

-Obviously since the supplies include sharp scissors and you will want to be careful and use proper supervision.
+Obviously since the supplies include sharp scissors and you will want to be careful and use proper supervision and do at your own risk.
 You know at what age your child can handle a project like this.